June 15, 2020

 Reception for families with faculty and President Sean Decatur.
 Check with your students in advance for the names of their professors.
 KAC, Toan Track

 The Kenyon Summer Research Poster Session.
-Kenyon Summer Science Scholars, Kenyon Summer Scholars and other students who participated in undergraduate research will present their summer research.
+Kenyon Summer Science Scholars, Kenyon Summer Scholars, John W. Adams Summer Scholars in Socio-Legal Studies, the Center for the Study of American Democracy Scholars, and other students who participated in undergraduate research will present their summer research.
 KAC, Toan Track

 Dinner.
 Peirce Hall

-Kenyon College Dramatic Club (KCDC) production of “Rosencrantz and Guildenstern are Dead,” by Tom Stoppard and directed by Jonathan Tazewell '84, Thomas S. Turgeon Professor of Drama.
-Tickets are available through the Bolton Theater Box Office, 740-427-5546, beginning at 1 p.m. on Monday, October 9, and at the door if the performance is not sold out.
+Kenyon College Dramatic Club (KCDC) production of “The House of Bernarda Alba” by Federico García Lorca.
+Tickets are available through the Bolton Theater Box Office, 740-427-5546, beginning at 1 p.m. on Monday, October 14, and at the door if the performance is not sold out.
 Bolton Theater

 Miller Observatory open to the public, weather permitting.
 Hosted by Paula Turner P'10, professor of physics.
 To drive there, turn right from Wiggin Street onto Route 229, drive about 0.2 miles, and turn right onto the blacktop road marked by a Kenyon sign.
 Follow road up the hill to the observatory.
 Parking is limited.

 Hot breakfast.
 Peirce Hall